Flainity/flainity/README.md

 ----

-My name is Daniel Engelke currently working as **Symfony Fullstack Developer @ Wellnest**.
+My name is Daniel Engelke, previously working as **Symfony Fullstack Developer @ Wellnest**, currently unemployed.
 I am an experienced **Symfony Fullstack Developer**, but am also skilled in other PHP Frameworks, as well as in C#, SQL, VueJS and Lua.
 Currently I'm expanding my knowledge in C++ and Reverse engineering a game called Fiesta Online.

 ---